Raiden1411/zabi/README.md

 ### Usage

-Explore our [docs](https://zabi.sh) to find out more on how you can use or integrate Zabi in your project!
+Explore the [docs](https://zabi.sh) to find out more on how you can use or integrate Zabi in your project!

 ### Sponsors

-If you find ZAbi useful or use it for work, please consider supporting development on [GitHub Sponsors]( https://github.com/sponsors/Raiden1411) or sending crypto to [zzabi.eth](https://etherscan.io/name-lookup-search?id=zzabi.eth) or interacting with the [drip](https://www.drips.network/app/projects/github/Raiden1411/zabi?exact) platform where 40% of the revenue gets sent to zabi's dependencies.
+If you find Zabi useful or use it for work, please consider supporting development on [GitHub Sponsors]( https://github.com/sponsors/Raiden1411) or sending crypto to [zzabi.eth](https://etherscan.io/name-lookup-search?id=zzabi.eth) or interacting with the [drip](https://www.drips.network/app/projects/github/Raiden1411/zabi?exact) platform where 40% of the revenue gets sent to zabi's dependencies.
 Thank you 🙏

 ### Contributing

-Contributions to ZAbi are greatly appreciated!
+Contributions to Zabi are greatly appreciated!
 If you're interested in contributing to ZAbi, feel free to create a pull request with a feature or a bug fix.